bill, tim, fritz

 Growing up, Butch drank a martini at lunch and the after work cocktail hour was a regular occasion.
 They would pour a drink and talk about each other's day.
 We share fond memories of this time as we learned what adult conversation was all about.
 Butch was a brandy old fashioned and Manhattan drinker.
 Anne preferred gin and tonics.

 Grandpa Shorty (Adlebert) moved to the Stevens Point area from Neenah, Wi, and married Ruth Copps in the late 1920's.
-They lived on Plover Street their entire married live and neither ever moved again.
+They lived on Plover Street their entire married liFe and neither ever moved again.
 Plover Street hosted many parties that lasted well into the morning hours.
 We like to think of that as heritage.